-Travel in Belgium and Luxembourg presents very few health problems.
-The standard of care is extremely high; English is widely spoken by doctors and medical clinic staff and tap water is safe to drink.
+Travel in Belgium presents very few health problems.
+The standard of care is extremely high; English is widely spoken by doctors and medical clinic staff.

 Checking insurance quotes…